tobert/sprok/README.md

 sprok
 =====

-Simple Proc - start processes with complex command-lines using a simple config file
+Simple Proc - start processes with complex command-lines using a trivial config file

 This is a package for launching processes using simple config files rather than string concatenation and/or shell scripts.

-why?
-====

-There are lots of great process supervisors available.
-This is not a process manager and never will be.
-Sprok exists to provide exactly one feature: defining a process using a simple config file that maps directly onto how the OS launches a process rather than relying on string parsing (e.g. sh -c).

-Why support 3 file formats?
-Because it makes sense to use whatever config format you already use in your project.
-For example, when I'm working with Apache Cassandra, it uses YAML so I want to specify the process in YAML as well.

 Usage
 =====

+Each config format is built into a separate binary.

 ```sh
 go get github.com/tobert/sprok/sprok-json